1989 Detroit Tigers season: Spring Training

 March 1: Manager Sparky Anderson confirms his intention to bat veteran second baseman Lou Whitaker third in the batting lineup for the upcoming season.

+Newly acquired third baseman Chris Brown reports to camp 30 pounds over his playing weight.
+Speculation begins that he will not be able to take it off by Opening Day.

-March 3: The Tigers win their first Spring Training game a 6-4 victory over the Chicago White Sox.
+March 3: The Tigers win their first spring training game a 6–4 victory over the Chicago White Sox.
 Matt Nokes and Torey Lovullo both homer, in support of victor Eric King, who pitched three innings of relief.
 Jack Morris started and allowed one-hit over three innings and Guillermo Hernandez earned the save.

 March 4: Shortstop Alan Trammell signs the richest contract in team history, a three-year, $6.4 million deal.
 Trammell negotiated the deal with General Manager Bill Lajoie without the help of an agent.

-March 12: The first telecast of the 1989 season came on Sunday, March 12 when the Tigers played the Texas Rangers at Joker Marchant Stadium in Lakeland.
+March 12: The first telecast of the 1989 season came when the Tigers played the Texas Rangers at Joker Marchant Stadium in Lakeland, Florida.
 George Kell and Al Kaline were the announcers.
 WDIV had changed their opening graphics and music with this airing and discontinued referring to the year in their opening graphics.
-Instead of following the previous pattern calling the broadcast "Tigers '89," they were now designated as "Tiger Baseball Network."
+Instead of following the previous pattern calling the broadcast "Tigers '89", they were now designated as "Tiger Baseball Network".

-March 15: Despite losing to the Texas Rangers and Nolan Ryan 4-1, a confident manager Sparky Anderson tells the media, “If we stay healthy, we can win it.
-We’re going to be good.
-We’ll be in the thick of things.
-They’re picking us for fifth again.
-That’ll be enough to let me look smart.”
+March 15: Despite losing to the Texas Rangers and Nolan Ryan 4–1, a confident manager Sparky Anderson tells the media, "If we stay healthy, we can win it.
+We're going to be good.
+We'll be in the thick of things.
+They're picking us for fifth again.
+That'll be enough to let me look smart."